-The cost of MS experts who will be working in the BC capital anyway, regardless of whether a specific seminar takes place or not, should not be entered in the seminar budget.
+The cost of MS experts who are working in the BC capital anyway, regardless of whether a specific seminar takes place or not, should not be entered in the seminar budget.

-This would apply, for example, to short-term experts who will be carrying out various tasks in the BC, one of which might be to speak at a seminar.
-S/he will not be entitled to additional fees or per diems, in excess of what has already been budgeted, for doing so.
-Other costs might relate to provision of:
+This would apply, for example, to short-term experts who are carrying out various tasks in the BC, one of which might be to speak at a seminar.
+He/she is not entitled to additional fees or per diems, in excess of what has already been budgeted, for doing so.
+Other costs might relate to the provision of:

 - training documentation;

 - interpretation (see section 5.10);

 - transport for on-site visits, etc.;

-- infrastructure facilities in normal circumstances, it is expected that the BC will bear the costs for providing a suitable venue/equipment for training in the BC.
-In exceptional circumstances, where this is impossible, the respective EU programme will provide funding to cover fully justified expenses.
-A thorough, written justification by the BC Project Leader will be required.
+- infrastructure facilities in normal circumstances, it is expected that the BC bears the costs of providing a suitable venue/equipment for training in the BC.
+In exceptional circumstances, where this is impossible, the respective EU programme can provide funding to cover fully justified expenses; a thorough, written justification by the BC Project Leader would be required.

-If any part of the training is sub-contracted to the private sector, the respective MS/administrative office, will apply the relevant procurement procedures (see section 7.6).
-If the training takes place in the BC, the BC will cover all costs, including transport and per diems for its own staff.
+If any part of the training is sub-contracted to the private sector, the MS/administrative office apply the relevant procurement procedures (see section 7.6).
+If the training takes place in the BC, the BC covers all costs, including transport and per diems for its own staff.

-5.7.2.
-Study visits in the MS and Trainee/internships for BC officials in MS Partner Administration
+5.7.2 Study visits in the MS and Trainee/internships for BC officials in MS Partner Administration

-When planning study visits in the MS partner administration, the twinning partners are urged to take into due account the following principles which may be further detailed by the Contracting Authority.
+When planning study visits in the MS partner administration, the Twinning partners are urged to take into due account the following principles which may be further detailed by the Contracting Authority: